indragod/R6-Recoil-Compensation/README.md

 # R6 General Recoil Compensation
 ## Version 1.02
 The most simple and effective recoil macro for Logitech LGS enabled mice in Lua.
 This has been rigoriously tested since Operation Health through Chimera for most weapons (3400+ downloads from UC).
+Version 1.02 reduces shake and improves vertical recoil compensation in comparison to 1.01

 ## Getting Started